Skip to main content

 • Analytics: top deny reasons, noisy principals, hot operations, and policy regressions.

-Do not store only approvals.
+Do not store only approvals or .
 Store:

 • approved decisions (writes that were allowed)